-- 1. A detailed floor plan of the community center building showing the allocation of floor area to various uses as authorized under the allocation of floor area to various uses as authorized under the previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous conditional use permit.
-Area is provided for a sales previous office, library, exercise room/future convenience store, various office, library, exercise room/future convenience room, lounge, restrooms, storage rooms and offices, a conference room, lounge, restrooms, storage rooms and offices, a conference room, and tot lot. - 2.
+- 1. A detailed floor plan of the community center building showing the allocation of floor area to various uses as authorized under the previous conditional use permit.
+Area is provided for a sales office, library, exercise room/future convenience store, various storage rooms and offices, a conference room, lounge, restrooms, future kitchen electrical/mechanical room, and tot lot. - 2.
 A revised floor plan of the community center building showing the proposed uses associated with the temporary golf facility to be located in the community center building including a pro-shop, food service/dining area, golf administration and sales area, and kitchen area. - Elevation drawings of the community center building including north, east, west and south views.